rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/cloudservers_API.rst

 how to use a Software Development Kit (SDK) in your favorite programming language.

-* The API documentation shows everything that you can ask the API to do.
+* The API documentation describes
+  *what* you can ask the API to do.
-* The SDK documentation shows how to ask the API to do something.
+* The SDK documentation demonstrates
+  *how* to ask the API to do something.

 Awareness of both API and SDK capabilities can help you to plan the easiest way to develop your software.